galikeev/only-task/README.md

-# authorization with a simulated request to the server with error handling
+# Authorization with a simulated request to the server with error handling

+## Technologies
+- JS
+- React
+- react-hook-form
+- styled-components
+- react-router